mhwombat/bin/README.md

 ## snippy
 Select snippets of text (including code) and paste them wherever.

+## sync-transform.sh
+A template for a script that synchronises two directories, except that instead of copying files it performs some sort of transformation.

 ## tex2png.py
 Pandoc filter to convert code blocks with class "tex2png" into